ArfNtz/render/README.md

 - existing libraries have features or full implementations from which I only need a small part
 - 'render' is around 30 lines of code (View.swift)
-- write reusable web components in a simple way
+- write reusable web components in a swift way (performance, portability, simple syntax)
-- benefit from swift's simple syntax
-- benefit from swift's performances as a machine code compiled langage

 ## The `Flyer` example